bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_GeoObsBoreholeCommon/Documentation.md

-Common properties for borehole logs
+Common properties for borehole logs.